Skip to content

 Mouse

 Mouse capture is enabled.
 Use the scroll wheel over the output area to scroll.
 Drag in the output area to select text; releasing the mouse copies the selected text when the clipboard is available.
-Click operator-panel actions when the panel is visible.
+Preview builds with agent-preview may expose clickable operator-panel actions when the panel is visible.

 TUI vs shell vs one-shot CLI